Dún Dealgan Motte: Motte

 An ancient Gaelic Irish dún once stood here.
 Some legends claim the site as the birthplace of Cú Chulainn, and it is here that he bases himself in the Táin Bó Cúailgne.
 The Annals of the Four Masters places a battle here in 500 AD.

 Early accounts merely call it Dealga, with dún only added after 1002, so it's possible that a fort was only built on the hill around that time.
 A Z-shaped souterrain, 17 m in length, was also dug into the hill in the Gaelic period.

 Motte-and-bailey castles were a primitive type of castle built after the Norman invasion, a mound of earth topped by a wooden palisade and tower.
 The motte and bailey castle was built on a mound of earth c.
 68m in diameter at the base and 10m in height, allowing the tower on top to have a commanding view for miles, including a clear line of sight to the Castletown River and towards the northern route from Ulster.
 Dún Dealgan motte is believed to have been constructed by Bertram III de Verdun (c.1135–1192), with a bailey to the southeast.
-It was a stronghold of Hugh de Lacy, 1st Earl of Ulster in 1210, but he left it when pursued northwards by King John.
+It was a stronghold of Hugh de Lacy, 1st Earl of Ulster, in 1210, but he left it when pursued northwards by King John of England.